- Product: 360 Core Client Center

 - When you add new titles to the file, each title gets its own row (line), with the different columns available for all the information about that title.
 The only column that must be filled is the Title column, and (if your library uses the 360 Core: eBooks service) the Type column.
 If you want your patrons to be able to click directly from a title to the resource itself, you'll also need to provide a Default URL.

-- After adding all the new titles, Save the file as a text document (.txt) again.
+- After adding or removing titles, Save the file as a text document (.txt) again.

 NOTE: If your file contains any titles that have non-Latin characters, you must save the file as a Unicode text document (.txt).